(6 customer reviews)

 Publication Date: Jan.
 28, 2021

 Edmund vows to find his beloved wolf, GoldenEars.
 Returning home on leave, our newly-fledged forest ranger begins to research the myths and legends surrounding wolf lore.

-During a visit to the library, Edmund is introduced to a Native American, named Joe.
-Intrigued by the boy’s interest in the newspaper archives, Joe agrees to assist him.
-He learns of Edmund’s friendship with a wolf; confirming his suspicions that the boy’s wolf is indeed special and that their destiny is bound together.
-He warns Edmund of the coming dangers, and a journey that he alone must undertake; enter a world beyond his imagination if he is to find his wolf.
+Whilst at the library he meets a Native American, named Joe, who agrees to assist him.
+He learns about Edmund’s special friendship with a wolf; confirming that both their destinies are bound together.
+Joe warns Edmund of the coming dangers, and a journey that he alone must undertake; enter a world beyond his imagination if he is to find his wolf.